Shankaracharya Jayanti 2022 – 6th May

-The birth anniversary of one of India’s greatest philosopher Adi Shankara is celebrated as Shankaracharya Jayanti.
+The birth anniversary of one of India’s greatest philosophers Adi Shankara is celebrated as Shankaracharya Jayanti.
 Shankaracharya Jayanti is observed on Shukla Paksha Panchami of Vaishakha month, which occurs in April/May.
 He was the pioneer of Advaita Vedanta whose ideas on the soul and enlightenment continue to be influential.
 His sermons are based on the uniformity of the soul and the divine, according to which the divine resides at the same time in both physical and non-physical forms.

 The greatest son of Kerala is Adi Sankaracharya who was born in 2000 BC at Kaladi.
 He was a 12 strand DNA seer with raised Kundalini, the world’s greatest and original philosopher, intellectual, scholar, and poet.
 In his short lifespan of 32 years, he became one of the greatest teachers of the Vedas.
 The only weapon he used for this achievement was pure knowledge and spirituality.
 Shankara is considered to be the incarnation of Lord Shiva.

 He mastered the Vedas written in 5000 BC, at the tender age of five.
 He wrote commentaries on Aitereya, Brihadaranyak, Chandogya, Ish, Kena, Kath, Maandookya, Mundak, Prashna, Shvetashvatara, and Taittireeya.
 He is one of the three main teachers of medieval India who helped in the revival of Hinduism – the other two being Madhva and Ramanuja.
 He was responsible to slow down the spread of Buddhism through India and revive Hinduism and plays an important role in the development of Indian Culture.